The podcast can be found on:

 - Double or triple recipe to create leftovers and put in the freezer, then when you don’t have time to prep meals one week or weekend, you’ll already have a backlog of food made you can pull out to eat.

-- Bonus suggestion: Right when you get back from getting groceries: chop up some fruits and vegetables so you’ll be more likely to grab a few of those than having them tucked away in a drawer unprepared.
+- Bonus Meal Prep Tips: Right when you get back from getting groceries: chop up some fruits and vegetables so you’ll be more likely to grab a few of those than having them tucked away in a drawer unprepared.
 Also easier to throw in a stir fry or grab to eat with some hummus for a snack.

 - Governmental financial incentives to produce cheap dairy and meats products, with no such incentives for fruits and vegetables, making then much more expensive and harder to access.